antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 In this post, we have shown how you can get started with creating your own custom templates for `dotnet new`.
 We are still working on enabling the end user scenarios where templates are acquired and used.
 In this release, the `--install` switch is hidden because it's currently in preview.
 The syntax of this command is likely to change.
 After installing templates, to reset your templates back to the default list you can run the command `dotnet new --debug:reinit`
-Below you'll find some links to existing resources.
+In the following section, you'll find some links to existing resources.
-Please share your comments below and file [issues](https://github.com/dotnet/templating) as needed.
+Please share your comments here and file [issues](https://github.com/dotnet/templating) as needed.
 We're very excited to see the awesome templates that the community creates.